tatango/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-list[name] | List names are to help you distinguish which list is which, and are only visible to you, and are never seen by users list[message_yes] | This message is sent to a user when their mobile number is added to a list through the API.
+list[name] | List names are to help you distinguish which list is which, and are only visible to you, and are never seen by users.
+(Limit 25 characters) list[message_yes] | This message is sent to a user when their mobile number is added to a list through the API.
 Users must respond “YES” or “Y” to this message, to be subscribed. <br /><br />Example Message: "ACME Retail: Reply YES for recurring autodialed SMS/MMS marketing msgs.
 No purchase rqd.
 Msg&data rates may apply.
 Terms apply 12345-info.com" list[message_help] | This is the message that is sent back to users when they respond to any of your messages with the word "HELP".<br /><br />Example Message: ACME Retail: Recurring SMS/MMS msgs.
 Text STOP 2 end.
 Msg&data rates may apply.
 Terms apply 12345-info.com.
 Msging help: help@12345-info.com" list[message_stop] | This is the message that is sent back to users when they respond to any of your messages with the word "STOP".<br /><br />Example Message: "ACME Retail: You have been unsubscribed and will not receive any more messages."